libremesh/lime-build/README.md

 Target makes reference to hardware architecture or a specific hardware device.

-Profile references to a libre-mesh flavour, the generic one is the standard but each community network might has its own.
+Profile references to a libremesh flavour, the generic one is the standard but each community network might has its own.

 To see the list of targets/profiles available type: